andygodish/wikijs-storage/chicken-coop/build.md

 - 1x --- 4" x 4" x 10' pressure treated post
 - 2x ---  4" x 4" x 8' pressure treated post

+The top of the posts will need to be cut at a 15 degree angle to account for the slope of the roof.

+- 2x --- 2" x 4" x 12' pressure treated lumber
+- 2x --- 2" x 4" x 12' construction pine

 ---
 ---